trekhleb/micrograd-ts/README.md

   - [engine.ts](./micrograd/engine.ts) — the scalar `Value` class that supports basic math operations like `add`, `sub`, `div`, `mul`, `pow`, `exp`, `tanh` and has a `backward()` method that calculates a derivative of the expression, which is required for back-propagation flow.
   - [nn.ts](./micrograd/nn.ts) — the `Neuron`, `Layer`, and `MLP` (multi-layer perceptron) classes that implement a neural network on top of the differentiable scalar `Values`.
 - [demo/](./demo/) - demos/playgrounds to experiment with the micrograd code
-  - [browser/](./demo/browser/) — a demo playground to experiment with the micrograd implementation in the browser
-  - [server/](./demo/server/) — a demo playground to experiment with the micrograd implementation in Node.js

 ## Demo